 Click here to enroll in a Graphic designing course

 Showcasing the diversity of human life is a necessity now more than ever before.
 That’s why it’s the top graphic design trend of 2022.
+Many have been regularly using diverse icons and illustrations in our templates to reflect workforce and audience.

 They also have been writing about diversity in design and creating visuals around the topic.
 The events of 2020 around racial reckoning had been a long time coming.
 Brands have since realized the importance of creating a more representative marketing strategy.